 The aims of the workshop:

-– to present all the work done during the workshop publicly: the “Stribor’s Forest” play, the dances and sculptures – to organize an exhibition of the straw sculptures;
+– to present all the work done during the workshop publicly;

 – to motivate students of different origins and facing educational, economic and social impediments, to learn national and foreign languages;

 – to promote sharing of school experiences in methods, innovations and good practices in order to improve students’ basic skills on Teachers’s International Conference;

 – to develop students and teachers’ language and communicative skills as well as maths and ICT competences;

-– to develop students’ creativity and responsibility through their commitment in the whole process of planning, organizing and presenting their achievements during the workshop;
+– to develop and promote students’ creativity and responsibility through their commitment in the whole process of planning, organizing and presenting their achievements during the workshop;

 -Welcoming of the foreign pupils to our school,

--Watching the animated film of “Stribor’s Forest” and division of the participating students in drama, art and music – dance clubs.
+– Division of the participating students in drama, art and music – dance clubs.
 Starting the workshops in clubs.

-– Work in the clubs: practising the dance, making the props for the play practising the acting in the play.
+– Work in the clubs: practising the songs and dance, making props for the play practising the acting in the play,

 – The presentation of the Polish students and teachers of their school, town and country.